Aliases for TRPV1 Gene

 GeneCards Summary for TRPV1 Gene

-TRPV1 (Transient Receptor Potential Cation Channel, Subfamily V, Member 1) is a Protein Coding gene.
-Diseases associated with TRPV1 include bladder disease and somatoform disorder.
-Among its related pathways are CREB Pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+TRPV1 (Transient Receptor Potential Cation Channel Subfamily V Member 1) is a Protein Coding gene.
+Diseases associated with TRPV1 include bladder disease and burning mouth syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and DAG and IP3 signaling.
 GO annotations related to this gene include transmembrane signaling receptor activity and ion channel activity.
-An important paralog of this gene is ENSG00000262304.
+An important paralog of this gene is TRPV2.

 UniProtKB/Swiss-Prot for TRPV1 Gene